calloncampbell/azure-devops-build-workshop/docs/step-2-create-build-pipeline-yaml/create-build-pipeline-yaml.md

 ## Next steps

-You've just learned the basics of using Azure Pipelines.
+You've just learned the basics of using Azure Pipelines using YAML.
 Now you're ready to further configure your pipeline to run tests, publish test results, create container images, or even deploy the app to a cloud service.

 ## Reference